weavolutionmage/drachenwald/offices/herald/customsandinterkingdomanthropology.md

 The Drachenwald college doesn't conduct tests for pursuivants.
 Your enthusiasm, interest and expertise at whatever level are qualification enough.
 Don't worry - there's lots of heraldry to go round.

-Contact the Edelweiss Herald to get on the internal letter distribution list and get an OSCAR login.